DinoChiesa/Apigee-MessageTemplate-Demo/README.md

 </AssignMessage>
 ```

 What the above does is:
-1. resolves the values of context variables variable1 and variable2
+1. resolves the values of context variables json_path_expression and json_value
-2. applies the template and concatenates those, with an intervening dash
+2. Evaluates the json path expression to the value.
-3. assigns that to variable 'assigned'.
+3. assigns the result of that to the variable 'assigned'.

 There are a number of other functions.
 Consult the documentation for the full list.